Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: The Proposed Algorithm

 where $\mathcal{T}(\cdot)$ represents the set of all spanning trees of a given graph, and we have relied on the fact that Wilson's algorithm draws spanning trees uniformly.

-The key that allows us to calculate $q(G_i\mid T)$ is that for certain choices of $k_i$ (the number of edges considered to be cut at iteration $i$), the probability that an edge is cut is independent of the trees that are drawn.
+The key is that for certain choices of $k_i$ (the number of edges considered to be cut at iteration $i$), the probability that an edge is cut is independent of the trees that are drawn.
 Let $ok(T)$ represent the number of edges on any spanning tree $T$ that induce balanced partitions with population deviation below $D$, i.e.,